Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Verification of the promise clique homology problem

-In this section, we apply the derived quantum walk algorithms to resolve the following three problems: estimation of the normalized Betti numbers, estimation of the normalized persistent Betti numbers, and the verification of the promise clique homology problem.
+In this section, we apply the derived quantum walk algorithms to resolve the following three problems: estimation of the normalized Betti numbers, estimation of the normalized persistent Betti numbers, and the verification of the promise clique homology problem. { In these applications, we consider a special class of simplices called clique complexes.
+Clique complexes are closely related to the Vietoris-Rips complexes which are commonly used in the topological data analysis for the point cloud data.
+The Vietoris-Rips complexes are constructed by first connecting the vertices by taking the intersections of balls obtained by fattening the vertices with a certain radius and then computing the cliques of the graph.
+Therefore, clique complexes are an important class of simplicial complexes that can be succinctly described by graphs and are of practical interest. }